neo-project/neo-devpack-dotnet/docs/7-basic-concepts.md

 > - Instance constructors (use the `_deploy` method instead)
 > - Static constructors
 > - Finalizers
-> - Indexers
-> - Operators
 > - Unsafe code
+> - File I/O
+> - Networking
 > - Threading and parallel processing
 >
-> These limitations are due to the deterministic and single-threaded nature of blockchain execution, as well as security considerations. *end note*
+> These limitations are due to the isolated, deterministic, and single-threaded nature of smart contract execution on the blockchain.
+Smart contracts must produce consistent results across all nodes in the network, ensuring predictable behavior and maintaining the integrity of the blockchain.
+The restrictions also help prevent potential security vulnerabilities and ensure efficient execution within the constrained environment of the blockchain. *end note*

-It is a compile-time error to declare multiple members with the same name in a Neo smart contract, except in the case of method overloading.
+In Neo smart contracts, method overloading is supported with limitations.
+Multiple methods can have the same name, but they must have a different number of parameters.
+This is because Neo indexes contract methods by their name and the number of parameters they accept.

 > *Example*: Here's an example of a Neo smart contract with various member declarations:
 >
 > ```csharp
 > using Neo.SmartContract.Framework;
 >
 > public class TokenContract : SmartContract
 > {
 >     private const string MapName = "balances";
 >
 >     public static string Name() => "MyToken";
 >     public static string Symbol() => "MYT";
 >
 >     public static bool Transfer(byte[] from, byte[] to, BigInteger amount)
 >     {
 >         if (amount <= 0) return false;
 >         if (!Runtime.CheckWitness(from)) return false;
 >
 >         StorageMap balances = Storage.CurrentContext.CreateMap(MapName);
 >         BigInteger fromBalance = balances.Get(from).ToBigInteger();
 >         if (fromBalance < amount) return false;
 >
 >         if (from == to) return true;
 >
 >         BigInteger toBalance = balances.Get(to).ToBigInteger();
 >         balances.Put(from, fromBalance - amount);
 >         balances.Put(to, toBalance + amount);
 >
 >         OnTransfer(from, to, amount);
 >         return true;
 >     }
 >
 >     public static event Action<byte[], byte[], BigInteger> OnTransfer;
 > }
 > ```